Hudson to Bayfield

 Today, only the Hayward to Hayward Junction section (connecting with the ex-Soo Line main line to the west of Hayward) is in use today for revenue service.
 The section between Spooner and Hayward Junction has been preserved as the Wisconsin Great Northern Railroad.
 The WGNR offers passenger excursions between Spooner and Springbrook along the Namekagon River.
 Spooner was once a major hub of the Omaha Road, located at the center of the "Omaha X".
 The majority of the remainder of the line was abandoned in the late 1970s and early 1980s.

-Thanks to Chuck for contributing information about this route.
+Thanks to Chuck for contributing information.

 My Uncle Johnny was the last depot agent in Mason before the CNW closed it.
 Thanks for the photos of the depot as they brought back very pleasant memories when I was a young boy watching Uncle John work his telegraph key.
 I also hooped up my first train orders when I was 10 years old (1961)at the Mason Depot and currently work as a train dispatcher for the BNSF Railway in Fort Worth, Texas.
 Thanks again for the pictures of the old depot in Mason and am glad to see it survived.

 My uncle worked for the CNW out of Ashland and I grew up just across the field from Ashland JCT.
 Its all gone now but the coal tower is still standing at the old CNW yard in Ashland.
 I work for the LS&I railroad as a conductor.